riscv-steel/riscv-steel/README.md

 RISC-V Steel provides a demo software project in the `software/` folder of its repository.
 This software project uses CMake as its build system and contains:

 - a Hello World program, `main.c`
-- `libsteel.h`, a software library to control RISC-V Steel modules
+- `libsteel`, a software library to control RISC-V Steel modules
 - a linker script used to compile software for RISC-V Steel
 - a Makefile to automate building tasks